rakutentech/dotfiles-boshrelease/README.md

   - wwsh completion
 7. properties dump:
   - Use `show-bosh-properties` command to see properties that's used by bosh-template.
 Useful for debugging.
+  - You can disable dumping by disabling `shrc.enable_properties_dump`
-8. `set-ps1`
+8. set-ps1
-  - A small function helps you to set informative prompt.
+  - A small function `set-ps1` helps you to set informative prompt.
 By default it puts information such as `spec.deployment`, `job_name/index`, `ip` on PS1.
   - You can also easily customize your prompt with `set-ps1`.
 Check `set-ps1 -h` for details.

 # Something else